It is very debatable topic on who is the “face of the franchise” for all the professional sports teams in the Bay Area.

 SAN FRANCISCO GIANTS: BUSTER POSEY

-Posey is locked up for the next nine seasons to be the face of the organization, so this is an easy choice.
-If Tim Lincecum had remained a Top 5 pitcher in baseball during 2012 and 2013, then it gets a little interesting
+Posey is locked up for almost the next decade to be the face of the organization, so this is an easy choice.

 The Athletics may have been the hardest choice.
 The problem is that there is no clear cut Posey or face of the franchise.

 Yet they are still sitting tied for first in the AL West – that’s what makes them so special, they define the term “playing as a team” as well as any franchise in sports.
 I have to take somebody though, and Cespedes is my choice.

 He is having a below-par season – but when he comes to the plate, fans want to watch.
 If he can improve his pitch selection, his potential is high.
 Recently, we’ve seen Cespedes’s massive cannon of an arm throw out some runners.

 It is hard to pick the face of a franchise that has performed very poorly for many seasons.
 McFadden seems to get off to a strong start every season until an injury sidelines him for a big portion of the season.
 If he can stay healthy an entire season, he is the best player in the Oakland Raiders organization